Calendar (Windows)

-Calendar is a personal calendar application made by Microsoft for Microsoft Windows.
-It offers synchronization of calendars using Microsoft Exchange Server, Outlook.com Apple's iCloud calendar service, and Google Calendar.
-It supports the popular iCalendar 2.0 format.
+Calendar was a personal calendar application made by Microsoft for Microsoft Windows.
+It offered synchronization of calendars using Microsoft Exchange Server, Outlook.com, Apple's iCloud calendar service, and Google Calendar.

 History

 Microsoft first included a Calendar application (shortened to app) in Windows 1.0, which was included through Windows 3.1, and was replaced by Schedule+ in Windows for Workgroups and Windows NT 3.1.
 Schedule+ was later moved from Windows to the Microsoft Office suite, and Windows did not include another Calendar application until Windows Calendar in Windows Vista.
 Calendar had been created by Beta 2 of Windows Vista.

 Windows Vista

 This version supports sharing, subscribing, and publishing of calendars on WebDAV-enabled web servers and network shares.
 It has always supported .ics files, and the subscription feature enables syncing with Google Calendar.
 Its interface matches Windows Vista Mail's, but the two apps are not connected in this operating system.
 The default calendar can be renamed.